se7enxweb/exponential-basic-platform/documentation/ABOUT.md

 - All 34+ user module views used or exposed by default.
 - All (unknown number of) user module views not used or exposed by default.
 - All (unknown number of) module views as authenticated or not.
-- All (unknown number of) module views uniue POST/GET Actions Provided Per Module View(s).
+- All (unknown number of) module views unique POST/GET Actions Provided Per Module View(s).
 - Refactoring and extending existing PHP4/5 code to full PHP 8 compatibility.

 ### Status Summary: